ilhaan/systems-puzzle-project/README.md

 # systems-puzzle-project

-This repo consists of my solution for [Insight DevOps Engineering Systems Puzzle: Weblogs](https://github.com/InsightDataScience/Systems-Puzzle-Weblogs).
+This repo consists of my solution for Insight DevOps Engineering Systems Puzzle: Weblogs *(link to original repo does not work anymore)*.

 ## Requirements:
 * [Docker](https://www.docker.com/)